ndnhuy/ndnhuy.github.io/_posts/2025-03-30-good-code-is-not-about-length.markdown

 Because good code isn't about length—it's about **depth**.

+## Learn More About Code Depth

+Want to dive deeper into these concepts?
+The book [A Philosophy of Software Design by John Ousterhout](https://amzn.to/3FMslYi) explores code depth and many other revolutionary software design principles in detail.
+It's a relatively short read that will significantly impact how you approach code organization and complexity management.

 *Did you find this article helpful?
 Share it with your colleagues and leave a comment about how you apply the principle of "depth" in your own code!*